 Hone in on the hole-in-the-wall restaurants with grease-splattered tiled walls and napkin-littered floors.
 That's how we do it in Barcelona: if you're looking for cheap tapas bars, then roll your sleeves up and be prepared to get messy.

-Several blocks off Passeig Joan de Borbò on Carrer Ginebra is one of Barceloneta's cheapest tapas deals, La Jai-Ca. It specialises in fried baby squid, mussels au gratin, and other seafood classics drenched in olive oil.
+Several blocks off Passeig Joan de Borbò on Carrer Ginebra is one of Barceloneta's cheapest tapas deals, La Jai-Ca. It specializes in fried baby squid, mussels au gratin, and other seafood classics drenched in olive oil.
 The ambiance is loud, lively and inebriated.
-If you're looking for the a hustle and bustle experience and authentic Catalonian tapas, this is the spot.
+If you're looking for the hustle and bustle experience an authentic Catalonian tapas, this is the spot.

 On a dinky cobbled sidestreet of El Born just off Passeig Picasso is La Paradeta, where you weigh whatever seafood you want and tell them how to cook it.
 The fish market-style feel is accompanied by market prices and, again, a lively atmosphere.
 Don't be afraid to raise your voice above the din, or you might be left behind int he fray!